racoq/TESRAC/README.md

 # TESRAC
-This tool aims at assessing an comparing test suite reduction tools, which allows users to evaluate and rank a customizable set of tools in terms of reductio performance according to pre-defined ou custom-defined criteria (coverage, dimension, an execution time).
+This tool aims at assessing an comparing test suite reduction tools, which allows users to evaluate and rank a customizable set of tools in terms of reduction performance according to pre-defined ou custom-defined criteria (coverage, dimension, an execution time).

 The tool and its empirical evaluation have been published in the following conference paper.